solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 Remember to update the code within the `update_movie_review` function for that instruction to work correctly.

-Once we’ve initialized the review account, we’ll also need to update the `account_data` with the new fields we specified in the `MovieAccountState` struct.
+Once we've initialized the review account, we'll also need to update the `account_data` with the new fields we specified in the `MovieAccountState` struct.